practicum /internship program

 Confidentiality

-Clinical supervision has many fail-safes to ensure that counseling interns treat clients appropriately and ethically.
+Clinical supervision has many fail-safes to ensure that Mental Health Interns treat clients appropriately and ethically.
 The first and most important standard is ensuring confidentiality between you, them, and their supervisor.
 It’s at the forefront of the client-therapist relationship.
-Your counseling intern should make it clear during the first session that even though they’re in training, they still follow every standard that licensed counselors do.
+Your Mental Health Intern should make it clear during the first session that even though they’re in training, they still follow every standard that licensed counselors do.

 Transparency

-Everything you work on with your counseling intern is accessible to the licensed professional who’s mentoring them.
+Everything you work on with your Mental health Intern is accessible to the licensed professional who’s mentoring them.
 To fulfill the requirements of their program, their supervisor must ethically monitor all of their work, from reviewing treatment plans to being present during sessions.
 This ensures that nothing gets missed if the intern makes a mistake because of their newness.
-Their supervisor has the power to adjust treatment plans and provide feedback as needed to keep the clients’ needs in focus.
+Their supervisor has the power to adjust treatment plans and provide feedback as needed to keep the client’s needs in focus.

 Wealth of Knowledge

-Counseling interns are typically very up-to-date people in counseling practices.
+Mental Health Interns are typically very up-to-date people in counseling/therapy practices.
 Coming straight from university, they have access to all the latest research, theories, and techniques.
-When you work with a counseling intern, you’re working with someone who is on the cutting edge of therapeutic techniques.
+When you work with a Mental Health Intern, you’re working with someone who is on the cutting edge of therapeutic techniques.
 This is someone who currently devotes much of their energy toward being the best therapist they can be.

 Excitement

-Counseling interns train for this day through textbooks, essays, and tests, making them incredibly eager and excited to finally work with clients.
-You’re never going to work with a counseling intern who seems apathetic, disinterested, or unwilling to work on your case.
+Mental Health Interns train for this day through textbooks, essays, and tests, making them incredibly eager and excited to finally work with clients.
+You’re never going to work with a Mental Health Intern who seems apathetic, disinterested, or unwilling to work on your case.
 They’re very invested in the work they are doing.
 Anyone who commits to being a counselor/therapist long enough to get to clinical supervision can help you cope with life’s toughest battles.

 Reference: Unload It Therapy, Roma Williams

-At Summerville Women’s Mental Health Services (SWMHS), we have intern therapists as a part of our counseling team.
-Working with a counseling intern can be a unique experience for clients.
+At SWMHS, we have Mental Health Interns as a part of our counseling/therapy team.
+Working with a Mental Health Intern can be a unique experience for clients.
 It offers its own set of advantages and considerations.

-A counseling intern is usually someone who is completing their graduate degree (Masters, Doctorate, etc.) in the fields of counseling, marriage and family therapy, social work, or psychology.
+A Mental Health Intern is usually someone who is completing their graduate degree (Masters, Doctorate, etc.) in the fields of counseling/therapy, marriage and family therapy, social work, or psychology.
 These interns have to complete multiple internships while completing their program to gain more relevant experience before they graduate and can pursue licensure.
 Typically, these internships occur at the end of a student’s graduate program, and they likely already have received some counseling experience through a practicum, as well as through their graduate studies.

-What type of supervision and guidance does a counseling intern have?
+What type of supervision and guidance does a mental health intern have?

-A counseling intern will be working under the close supervision of licensed mental health clinicians.
-Typically, they are required to have a supervisor at their internship site, as well as a university supervisor, both of which meet weekly with the intern counselor.
+A Mental Health Intern will be working under the close supervision of licensed mental health clinicians.
+Typically, they are required to have a supervisor at their internship site, as well as a university supervisor, both of which meet weekly with the Mental Health Intern.
 This means that they are typically getting 1-3 hours a week of dedicated supervision.

-Are there things counseling interns can and can not do?
+Are there things mental health interns can and can not do?

-Every graduate program has slightly different requirements, but in general, counseling interns can not bill insurance for their sessions and can not provide superbills if their practice site is not in network with insurance.
+Every graduate program has slightly different requirements, but in general, Mental Health Interns can not bill insurance for their sessions and can not provide superbills if their practice site is not in network with insurance.
 They also will require supervision to diagnose and treat.
 Their clinical experience falls largely under the license of their supervisor.
-The supervisor has to sign off on much of a counselor intern’s paperwork, therapy notes, etc., which increases the oversight the counseling intern receives.
+The supervisor has to sign off on much of a Mental Health Intern’s paperwork, therapy notes, etc., which increases the oversight the Mental Health Intern receives.

-Are there positives to working with a counseling intern?
+Are there positives to working with a mental health intern?

-There are many great reasons why a client would choose to work with a counseling intern.
-Here are some of the benefits for clients to work with counseling interns during therapy sessions:
+There are many great reasons why a client would choose to work with a mental health intern.
+Here are some of the benefits for clients to work with mental health interns during counseling/therapy sessions:

 1. Fresh Perspectives:

-Clients may benefit from the fresh perspectives that interns bring to therapy sessions.
+Clients may benefit from the fresh perspectives that Mental Health Interns bring to counseling/therapy sessions.

 2. Increased Availability:

-Having counseling interns as part of the therapy team can increase therapist availability, potentially reducing wait times and making it easier for clients to schedule appointments.
+Having Mental Health Interns as part of the counseling/therapy team can increase counselor/therapist availability, potentially reducing wait times and making it easier for clients to schedule appointments.
 This can be particularly beneficial for clients seeking immediate support.

 3. Collaboration:

-Clients may find that working with a counseling intern introduces a collaborative element to their therapy.
-Counseling interns are typically open to client input and may be more receptive to exploring alternative therapeutic methods based on the client’s preferences.
+Clients may find that working with a Mental health Intern introduces a collaborative element to their counseling/therapy.
+Mental Health Interns are typically open to client input and may be more receptive to exploring alternative therapeutic methods based on the client’s preferences.

 4. Diverse Backgrounds:

-Counseling interns often come from diverse backgrounds, and this diversity can enhance the client experience.
-In addition, interns may be more sensitive to cultural and demographic differences because of the emphasis placed on diversity and multicultural competence through their current graduate studies, contributing to a more inclusive and culturally competent therapeutic environment.
+Mental Health Interns often come from diverse backgrounds, and this diversity can enhance the client experience.
+In addition, Mental Health Interns may be more sensitive to cultural and demographic differences because of the emphasis placed on diversity and multicultural competence through their current graduate studies, contributing to a more inclusive and culturally competent therapeutic environment.

 5. Structured Learning:

-Counseling interns receive structured supervision and guidance from experienced therapists.
-This ensures that the therapy provided by interns aligns with professional standards and ethical guidelines.
+Mental health Interns receive structured supervision and guidance from experienced counselors/therapists.
+This ensures that the counseling/therapy provided by Mental Health Interns aligns with professional standards and ethical guidelines.
 Clients can have confidence that their treatment is carefully monitored.

 6. Potential for Lower Costs:

-Some therapy practices offer sessions with counseling interns at a reduced cost.
-This can make therapy more accessible to clients who may have financial constraints.
+Some counseling/therapy practices offer sessions with Counseling Interns at a reduced-cost.
+This can make counseling/therapy more accessible to clients who may have financial constraints.

 7. Potential for Future Collaboration:

-A successful therapy experience with a counseling intern can lead to a future therapeutic relationship.
-Counseling interns who complete their training may transition into licensed therapists and may continue to work with clients who initially started therapy with them during their internship.
+A successful counseling/therapy experience with a Mental health Intern can lead to a future therapeutic relationship.
+Mental health Interns who complete their training may transition into licensed therapists and may continue to work with clients who initially started counseling/therapy with them during their internship.

-Are there potential downsides to working with an intern therapist?
+Are there potential downsides to working with an intern counselor/therapist?

 Yes.
-Despite all the positives to working with an intern, the main disadvantage is you are getting someone who does not have as much experience as a licensed therapist who has been working in the counseling field for a much longer time.
+Despite all the positives to working with a Mental Health Intern, the main disadvantage is you are getting someone who does not have as much experience as a licensed counselor/therapist who has been working in the counseling/therapy field for a much longer time.
 You also may not get all the specialized training or certifications that someone who has been counseling for a long time has received.

 How can I know if working with an intern is right for me?

 The best recommendation is to do your research.
-If you know a practice you are considering working with has counseling interns providing therapy, ask questions of the practice's clinical director, or consider chatting with the counseling intern directly before starting counseling.
+If you know a practice you are considering working with has Mental Health Interns providing counseling/therapy, ask questions of the practice's clinical director, or consider chatting with the Mental Health Intern directly before starting counseling/therapy.
 Here are some ideas on how to do that and what to ask:

-1. Schedule a free consultation call with the counseling intern.
+1. Schedule a free consultation call with the Mental Health Intern.

-Most interns in counseling practices will offer free consultation calls, and this will give you a chance to talk with them about their counseling experience so far.
+Most Mental Health Interns in counseling/therapy practices will offer free consultation calls, and this will give you a chance to talk with them about their counseling/therapy experience so far.

 2. Ask about their experience level and if they’ve already completed any internships.

 Someone who is in their first internship versus someone who is in their third internship could have very different skill levels.
-In addition, many counseling interns are getting experience through volunteer or other work opportunities, despite not being licensed yet.
-This all can add to the experience level of a counseling intern.
+In addition, many Mental Health Interns are getting experience through volunteer or other work opportunities, despite not being licensed yet.
+This all can add to the experience level of a Mental Health Intern.

 3. Ask about specializations.

-A graduate program in Marriage and Family therapy is going to include a lot of training in couples and family counseling.
+A graduate program in Marriage and Family Therapy is going to include a lot of training in couples and family counseling/therapy.
 Some graduate programs have special emphasis on Addiction or Trauma, for example, and may provide additional classes and training for their students, making them very qualified to assist clients.
-Knowing about any specializations will help you decide if a counseling intern will be able to help with what you are looking for.
+Knowing about any specializations will help you decide if a Mental Health Intern will be able to help with what you are looking for.

-Working with counseling interns can offer clients a range of benefits, including fresh perspectives, increased availability, and a diverse and inclusive approach to therapy.
-While there are some limitations, clients can generally expect that their therapy with counseling interns is structured, supervised, and in adherence to ethical standards.
+Working with Mental health Interns can offer clients a range of benefits, including fresh perspectives, increased availability, and a diverse and inclusive approach to counseling/therapy.
+While there are some limitations, clients can generally expect that their counseling/therapy with Mental Health Interns is structured, supervised, and in adherence to ethical standards.

-It’s also an opportunity for clients to contribute to the development of future therapists and potentially continue their therapeutic journey with the same individual once they become licensed professionals.
+It’s also an opportunity for clients to contribute to the development of future counselors/therapists and potentially continue their therapeutic journey with the same individual once they become licensed professionals.

-If you have more questions or would like to get started with one of our counseling interns, schedule an appointment with our team here.
+If you have more questions or would like to get started with one of our Mental Health Interns please schedule an appointment with our team.

 Our reduced-fee counseling/therapy services are here to help.
 We’re committed to providing affordable therapy options without sacrificing quality or compassion.

 Don’t let financial constraints hold you back from seeking the support you deserve.
-Contact us today to learn more about our sliding scale therapy options and take the first step towards a healthier, happier you.
+Contact us today to learn more about our reduced-cost counseling/therapy options and take the first step towards a healthier, happier you.